SH4DOW4RE/Scrap-Mechanic-Scrapyard-Quest-Bug/README.md

 > [!CAUTION]
 > Using `-dev` mode disables achievements.
 Remove the launch option to re-enable them.

+> [!CAUTION]
+> On the SubReddit, someone did have an issue with achievements not re-enabling after removing `-dev` mode.
+I haven't checked if it's the case, just be cautious.

 5. Close the **Properties** window.
 6. Right-click the game, then select **Manage > Browse local files**.